 John Pirie leads the Firm's Litigation and Government Enforcement Group in Canada.
-He is a seasoned trial lawyer who acts for clients in complex business disputes, with significant experience in cross-border litigation and arbitration.
+He is a Chambers ranked trial lawyer who acts for clients in complex business disputes, with significant experience in cross-border litigation and arbitration.

 Widely recognized as a leading trial, arbitration and appellate lawyer, John has a long record of success acting for both foreign and domestic parties.
 John has acted for multinational corporations, banks, a securities regulator, a stock exchange, investors and a range of professionals.
 John was recently engaged to act for an Ontario Superior Court Judge.

-John's focus includes a significant fraud and asset recovery component.
+John's focus includes a significant fraud and financial recovery component.
 He has been counsel on array of reported cases in this area.
-John has deep experience in recovery strategies and emergency relief measures related to fraud, including Mareva injunctions, Anton Piller orders, Norwich Pharmacal orders, global asset tracing, fraudulent conveyance proceedings and the enforcement of foreign judgments / awards.
+John has deep experience in recovery strategies and emergency relief measures related to fraud, including Mareva injunctions, Anton Piller orders, Norwich Pharmacal orders, asset tracing, fraudulent conveyance proceedings and the enforcement of foreign judgments / awards.

 A related focus of John's practice is class action work, where he has acted on a variety of cases including those that allege fraud, misrepresentation, securities law violations, competition law violations and consumer matters.
 John has been recognized by Chambers Global, in L’Expert’s Annual Guide to the Leading Canada/US Cross-Border Litigation Lawyers, and in the Legal 500 for Dispute Resolution (Canada).
 John is also a Fellow of the Litigation Counsel of America.

 John has acted on an array of high profile matters including a case in the Supreme Court of Canada on a case ranked by Lexpert Magazine as Canada’s #1 business decision for 2007.
 He has previously been named one of Lexpert’s Rising Stars, a "Top 40" award that recognizes Canadian lawyers with an outstanding record of success.